Skip to main content

 • It returns a string (type %String).

 • It takes zero or more arguments.
-If this method takes any arguments, each must match a property name in the class and they must all be distinct from each other.
+If this method takes any arguments, each argument name must match a property name in the class.
+If any property names do not exactly match their SQL field names, instead use the SQL field names as argument names.

 • The SqlProc keyword specifies that the method can be invoked as a stored procedure.